 - All employers doing business in Philadelphia with one or more employees, (some exemptions apply).

 Which employers are exempt from the law?

-Criminal Justice Agencies as defined in the Ordinance (for example, prisons, courts, police departments) are exempt.
+Criminal Justice Agencies as defined in the Ordinance (for example, prisons, courts, police departments) and employers hiring domestic services workers to work in their homes are exempt.

 What are the consequences for failing to comply?